alchemydc/ansible-toolbox/roles/celo_validator/readme.md

 Make sure that the new validator signer is fully synced before authorizing it.
 It will take over signing duties at the epoch boundary.

 ## Monitoring
+See logs: `sudo journalctl -xef -u celo_geth.service`

-Out of scope for this readme, but the [monitor_client](../../../monitor_client) role can be used to configure prometheus and loki to get telemetry for your celo validator.
+Monitoring is out of scope for this readme, but the [monitor_client](../../../monitor_client) role can be used to configure prometheus and loki to get telemetry for your celo validator.
 See the [Celo Monitoring Guide](https://docs.celo.org/validator/monitoring) for more info.

 ## Troubleshooting
 * Did you define the required variables?
 * Is your ansible-vault configured properly?
 * Is your DNS or /etc/hosts properly configured?

+## Security
+Firewalling is *NOT* presently in-scope for this role.
+You *DO* want your geth p2p port exposed publicly (tcp/udp 30303 by default), but you do *NOT* want your RPC port publicly exposed, particularly on a validator host.
+The RPC isn't exposed by this role.
+If you need RPC services (public or otherwise), take a look at the [Celo Public RPC role](../celo_public_rpc).
+Your validator signer keys are stored encrypted on the filesystem, but so is the passphrase used to decrypt the key.
+As noted above, this role does not yet implement the sentry architecture which depends on "proxies" to communicate with our peers.
+This exposes your validator to denial of service attacks and generally speaking increases the vulnerability surface of the deployment.
+The proxy/sentry architecture support may be added to this role at some point.